>>

 SELECT * FROM sakila_film WHERE MATCH('a secret agent and a dentist') ORDER BY rental_rate DESC;

-Refreshing data in the index
+Refreshing data in the table

-This is done adding the '--rotate' parameter.
+This is done by adding the --rotate parameter.

 exit

-indexer sakila_film --rotate
+sudo -u manticore indexer sakila_film --rotate